The ‘Zapatista Manifesto’: A poetic translation: Excerpts

 Excessively verbose translation notes

 The night is the “long night of 500 years”, the arrival of colonialism and its procession of horrors: dominion, capitalism, industrialism, neoliberalism.
-We are all born of it: indigenous folk in Latinoamérica have had ‘the Indian beaten out to save the man’, their own lifeworlds have been taken, they too have needed to rewild.
-The word, language itself, culture, myth, society, politics, is what the powerful tried to silence—nothing less than cultural genocide: the Fourth asserts that the deeper the word is buried, the more it flowers.
-Thus the beauty and importance of listing the languages they took from us (in that tiny corner of México alone!), invoking the name of each language like Homer’s Catalogue of Ships.
+We are all born of it: indigenous folk in Latinoamérica have had ‘the Indian beaten out to save the man’, their own lifeworlds have been taken.
+The indigenous, too, had to learn to rewild.
+The word, language itself, culture, myth, society, politics, is what the powerful tried to silence: cultural genocide.
+The Fourth Declaration asserts that the deeper the word is buried, the more it flowers.
+Thus the beauty and importance of listing all the languages they took from us (so many in that tiny corner of México alone!), invoking the name of each people like Homer’s Catalogue of Ships.

+Like anyone who tells a story, I am biased.
+I cannot avoid an anarchist lens; but zapatismo is neither anarchist nor communist, it is zapatista.
 The original declaration is highly local to time and place: the selling out of México to the USA via neoliberal trade agreements in the 90s.
-The EZLN is the Zapatista Army of National Liberation, it began within the framework of nationality, striving to reinvent México as a México that can contain many nations (“a world which contains many worlds”).
-Without rewriting the text, my selection takes the liberty to efface the nationalism and highlight the universal, for two reasons: one, the movement itself headed in this direction with the passing of the decades, I am faithful to the movement—motion and direction—more than the moment.
-And two, I personally know Zapatistas and I know they are highly amused by my shameless cheating.
+I’ve chosen words so as to make it more timeless; I was faithful to the movement—motion and direction—more than the moment.
 This movement is grounded on oral history and personal relationships, not holy texts from chairmen.
-Besides, there’s already a more literal translation to serve historical purposes; this one aims to capture the beauty of the wording of the Castillian.
+Besides, there’s already a more literal translation to serve historical purposes; this one aims to capture the music of the words in Castillian.

 The part quoted as “so that we see us…” isn’t from the Fourth Declaration, it’s from the Sixth.
-I recognised the seed of that little song in the bosom of the Fourth and took the liberty to transplant the later words back into this ground, because I think it looks good here (doesn’t it?).
-Pedro Guerra set that passage to music, in Chiapas; I’m far from the only one struck by the poetry of the Fourth, parts of it have been sang by Manu Chao (in EZLN… Para Tod@s and elsewhere in the Clandestino album), and more recently Adiós Gota in La Alegre Rebeldía.
+I recognised the seed of that little poem in the lines of the Fourth and took the liberty to transplant the later words back into this ground, because I think it looks good here (doesn’t it?).
+I’m far from the only one struck by the poetry of the Fourth, parts of it have been sang by Manu Chao (in EZLN… Para Tod@s and elsewhere in the Clandestino album), and more recently Adiós Gota in La Alegre Rebeldía; Pedro Guerra set that Sixth passage to music, in Chiapas.

 Filed under Uncategorized